tetherto/lib-wallet/docs/README.md

 const seed = await BIP39Seed.generate(<seed phrase here>)
 ```

-your `seed` is now ready to be used to secure your assets
+The `seed` is now ready to be used to secure your assets.

 #### 2. Database

-In WDK we use the database to keep track of the overall state of the wallet.
-This includes things like balances, past transactions, addresses.
+In WDK we use a database to keep track of the overall state of the wallet.
+This includes things like balances, past transactions, addresses etc.

 WDK does not depend on any particular database.
-Out of the box we support [Hyperbee](https://github.com/holepunchto/hyperbee) a distributed key value store.
+Out of the box we support [Hyperbee](https://github.com/holepunchto/hyperbee), a distributed key value store.

 ```javascript
 const store = new WalletStoreHyperbee({